All Episodes

 I have no idea if any of this is true.

-Then it was used as a weapon to bludgeon and undo the will of the American people and take down a sitting president.
+And that brought us to this point, that it was used as a weapon to bludgeon and undo the will of the American people and take down a sitting president.

-After all, the people involved in this thought we were irredeemable, deplorables, uh smelly Walmart voters that cling to our God guns Bibles religion.
+After all, the people involved in this thought we were irredeemable, deplorables, smelly Walmart voters that cling to our God guns Bibles religion.

-Uh anyway, Don Jr. was one of those people that went through a lot of this himself.
+Anyway, Don Jr. was one of those people that went through a lot of this himself.

-Yeah, I did 27 and change hours uh in various congressional you know committees, and you're right, there is a lot of prep for that because you know, what was an insignificant day two years before, all of a sudden becomes the basis by which they'll try to get you on a perjury charge.
+And you're right, there is a lot of prep for that because what was an insignificant day two years before all of a sudden becomes the basis by which they'll try to get you on a perjury charge.

-And you've seen that, because the media is not even doing an I'm sorry tour.
+And you've seen that because the media is not even doing an I'm sorry tour.

-Uh they're basically sticking by that this was honest reporting, not something that was created by the DNC, the Hillary Clinton campaign, uh, which they were a willing participants in, and that has to change.
+They're basically sticking by that this was honest reporting, not something that was created by the DNC, the Hillary Clinton campaign, which they were willing participants in.

-Luckily, it came out this way, and honestly, for me, I just want to thank all of those incredible deplorables, uh, the people that stuck with us that didn't doubt that any of this thing that that thought uh rightfully so that it was ridiculous uh for these people to run around and former directors of the CIA and FBI saying that my father, the president of the United States, the billionaire from New York who didn't need this job even a little bit, uh, that he was somehow a Russian agent and was committing treason.
+And honestly, for me, I just want to thank all of those incredible deplorables, the people that stuck with us, that didn't doubt that any of this thing, that thought, rightfully so, that it was ridiculous for these people to run around and former directors of the CIA and FBI saying that my father, the president of the United States, the billionaire from New York who didn't need this job even a little bit, that he was somehow a Russian agent and was committing treason.

-I mean, that's how insane uh it's gotten.
+I mean, that's how insane it's gotten.

 Now, honestly, this is now a new beginning.